 Sometimes mattresses develop soft spots due to overuse.
 Rotating the mattress 180 degrees ensures even wear, preventing sags.
 When you rotate the bed, the area that was supporting your head now supports your feet and vice versa.
 This way you ensure using all parts of your mattress equally.

 Before rotating or flipping, check with the customer service representative of the mattress company.
 Most modern mattresses cannot be flipped unless it’s a double-sided mattress.
+For example, a pillow top or Euro top mattress has a clear top-to-bottom design.
 Flipping a mattress ensures you use both surfaces of the mattress, avoiding overuse.

 Using Mattress Toppers to Modify Firmness